LastTherapy/python_with_c/README.md

 ## Chapter I
 ### General rules

-- Your scripts should not quit unexpectedly (giving an error on a valid input).
-If this happens, your project will be considered non functional and will receive a 0 during the evaluation.
+- Your scripts should not exit unexpectedly (return an error on valid input).
+If this happens, your project will be considered non-functional and will receive a 0 in the evaluation.
 - Submit your work to your assigned git repository.
-Only the work in the git repository will be graded.
+Only the work in the git repository will be evaluated.

 ## Chapter II
 ### Rules of the day